subquery/subql/docs/create/graphql.md

 To improve query performance, index an entity field simply by implementing the `@index` annotation on a non-primary-key field.

-However, we don't allow user to add `@index` annotation on any [JSON](#json-type) object.
+However, we don't allow users to add `@index` annotation on any [JSON](#json-type) object.
 By default, indexes are automatically added for JSON fields in the database, but only for enhance query service performance purpose.

 Here is an example.